-Box Office Closure for Independence Day
+Box Office Closure

 Sarah Zamora is a student at San Antonio College, majoring in the Kinesiology program.
 The arts and expressions of all kinds have always held a special place in her heart.
 She looks forward to the coming months under this internship!
 Her goal is to gain a deeper understanding of the arts community at its most fundamental core.